China buys U.S. soybeans after halt to U.S. purchases ordered -sources

 State-owned Chinese firms bought at least three cargoes of U.S. soybeans on Monday, even as sources in China said the government had told them to halt purchases after Washington said it would eliminate special treatment for Hong Kong to punish Beijing.
 The purchases, totaling at least 180,000 tonnes of the oilseed, were for shipment in October or November, the peak U.S. soy export season when American soybeans are usually the cheapest in the world, three U.S. traders with knowledge of the deals said.

-Earlier, two sources familiar with the matter said China had told state-owned firms to halt large-scale U.S. soybean and pork purchases, and one of the sources said state purchases of U.S. corn and cotton have also been put on hold.
+Earlier, two sources familiar with the matter said China told state-owned firms to halt large-scale U.S. soybean and pork purchases.
+One of them said state purchases of U.S. corn and cotton have also been put on hold.
 The soybean sales on Monday were small compared to recent purchases by state-owned firms totaling 1 million tonnes or more at a time.

 China is ready to suspend imports of more American agriculture products if Washington takes further action on Hong Kong, the sources said.
-Any sustained halt in buying would further threaten progress toward goals reached under the Phase 1 trade deal signed in January.
+Any sustained halt in buying would further threaten progress in meeting goals set in the Phase 1 trade deal signed in January.
 China pledged to significantly boost purchases of U.S. agricultural products, after slashing imports during the bruising trade war.

 In a worst-case scenario, if Trump continues to target China, Beijing will scrap the Phase 1 deal, a second source familiar with the government plan said.
 "There's no way Beijing can buy goods from the U.S. when receiving constant attacks from Trump," the person said.